informalsystems/themis-contract/docs/04-formatting.md

         #.
 Sub-sub item 1
 ```

-Note that sublists are set of by four indented spaces.
+Note that sublists are set off by four indented spaces.

 Pandoc will take care of enumerating the items:

 ![Example showing enumerated lists](./enumerated-lists.png)